pravega/pravega/documentation/src/docs/pravega-concepts.md

 - Events with the same Routing Key are consumed in the order they were written.

-- Events with different Routing Keys are sent to a specific Segment and will always be read in the same order even if the Reader performs backs up and re-reads.
+- Events with different Routing Keys are sent to a specific Segment and will always be read in the same order even if the Reader performs back ups and re-reads.

 - If an Event has been acknowledged to its Writer or has been read by a Reader, it is guaranteed that  it will continue to exist in the same location or position for all subsequent reads until it is deleted.